maxenglander/www/_posts/2013-05-28-separate-resource-versions-with-context-resolvers-in-jersey.md

 # Separate resource classes for RESTful API versioning in Jersey

-In my [last post](/2013/04/23/basic-restful-api-versioning-in-jersey.html), I looked at ways to implemented versioned APIs in [JSR-311](http://jcp.org/en/jsr/detail?id=311), and lamented the fact that the spec does not allow you to have two root resource classes with the same `@Path` but different producible media-types.
+In my [last post](/2013/04/23/basic-restful-api-versioning-in-jersey.html), I looked at ways to implement versioned APIs in [JSR-311](http://jcp.org/en/jsr/detail?id=311), and lamented the fact that the spec does not allow you to have two root resource classes with the same `@Path` but different producible media-types.
 In other words,